 Once that happens, every time you have an argument you’ll just re-affirm your belief that the partner is the problem to the point where you might want to end the relationship thinking that’s the cause of your unhappiness and stress.

 So you’ll end the relationship, carry on in life, maybe feel better for a while.
 You wont confront the real problem though, and so the anxiety will come back.
 And then you might think it’s because you’re lonely and you have no partner.

 So then you’ll start looking for another partner, get stressed and depressed when you can’t find one, making it worse.

 Until you do find a partner.
-And then you’re happy for a while.
-BUT….you didn’t confront the real problem…and so after a while you start to argue with your new partner.
+Then you’re happy for a while.
+BUT….you didn’t confront the real problem…so after a while you start to argue with your new partner.
 And so the cycle continues.